deas/argocd-conductr/README.md

 This repo is mostly based on [flux-conductr](https://github.com/deas/flux-conductr).

-The primary goal of this project is to excercize and experiment with [GitOps](https://gitops.tech) orchestration of components with ArgoCD.
-As such, I consider localhost experience (hence `kind` and maybe `k3s` soon) very important.
+The primary goal of this project is to exercise with ArgoCD based [GitOps](https://gitops.tech) deploymentcovering the full cycle - up to production via promotion, if you want to.
+Experimentation and production do not have to conflict.

+The change process starts at localhost.
+Hence, we consider localhost experience (kind and maybe k3s soon) very important.
 Given that, some elements may be useful in CI context.
-Most things however, should play nice on bigger or even produtive environments as well.
+Most things however, should play nice on produtive environments as well.

-I'm aiming to cover the most essential bits such as secret support and aggregration/composition + dependencies.

 Generate encryption keys TODO:

 ```shell
 ./scripts/gen-keys.sh
 ```

-Add public deployment key to github.
+Optional: Add public deployment key to github.
 You may also want to disable github actions to start.
 ```
 gh repo deploy-key add ...
 ```